CleryFabien/SMF_Degree_2_Level_2_Dim/README.md

-## Siegel Modular Forms of degree 2  and Level 2 - Dimensions
+## Siegel Modular Forms of degree 2  and Level 2 - Isotypical decompositions

 ### Description